-- 1.1 Children cannot learn as effectively if they do not attend school.
-Attendance at school is a prerequisite to learning and to pupils achieving their full potential. - 1.2 Excellent attendance is a learned behaviour.
-Therefore, the Matrix Academy Trust places equal importance on high attendance and excellent punctuality to all our pupils, including those who are not of statutory school age (i.e. children who must get an education between the school term after their 5th birthday and the last Friday in June in the school year they turn 16). - 1.3 Matrix Academy Trust believes that excellent attendance and punctuality in the early years of school develops and establishes attitudes towards school attendance which impacts on future school attendance and ultimately academic success and social and emotional well-being.
-Similarly, excellent attendance and punctuality post 16 establishes and develops attitudes to towards attendance in the workplace and thus lifelong achievements. - 1.4 Schools within the Matrix Academy Trust aims for pupils' attendance to be in line or above national averages.
+- 1.1 Children cannot learn as effectively if they do not attend school attendance at school is a prerequisite to learning and to pupils achieving their full potential. - 1.2 Excellent attendance is a learned behaviour.
+Therefore, we place equal importance on high attendance and excellent punctuality to all our pupils, including those who are not of statutory school age (the law states that children must get an education between the school term after their 5th birthday and the last Friday in June in the school year they turn 16). - 1.3 Matrix Academy Trust believe that excellent attendance and punctuality in the early years of school develops and establishes attitudes towards school attendance which impacts on future school attendance and ultimately academic success and social and emotional well-being.
+Similarly, excellent attendance and punctuality post 16 establishes and develops attitudes to towards attendance in the workplace and thus lifelong achievements. - 1.4 Academies within the Matrix Academy Trust aims for our pupils' attendance to be in line or above national averages.